 - Thermal burns from the rider’s body coming into contact with hot surfaces, such as the motorcycle engine

-- Friction burns, more commonly known as road rash, resulting from the individual’s skin coming into contact with the roadway or other rough surfaces.
+- Friction burns, commonly known as road rash, result from the individual’s skin coming into contact with the roadway or other rough surfaces.

-As with road rash, the greatest risks posed by any type of burn are significant scarring and infection caused by bacteria getting into the open wound.
-The scarring caused by burns is not just an aesthetic concern, but also a matter of mobility, as burns often result in a tightening of the skin, particularly on jointed areas, that can result in a loss of range of motion.
+As with road rash, the greatest burn risks are significant scarring and infection caused by bacteria entering the open wound.
+The scarring caused by burns is not just an aesthetic concern but also a matter of mobility, as burns often result in a tightening of the skin, particularly on jointed areas, resulting in a loss of range of motion.

 Injured in a Motorcycle Accident?
 Filing a Lawsuit and the Value of an Experienced Motorcycle Accident Attorney

-If you have been injured in a motorcycle accident that was the result of someone else’s wrongdoing, you can pursue compensation for the expenses and impacts of your injury through a motorcycle accident lawsuit.
-A lawsuit is initiated by filing a case in civil court, with the ultimate goal of proving a defendant is at-fault for the accident and liable (legally responsible) to compensate the victim for their injuries.
+Suppose you have been injured in a motorcycle accident resulting from someone else’s wrongdoing.
+In that case, you can pursue compensation for the expenses and impacts of your injury through a motorcycle accident lawsuit.
+A lawsuit is initiated by filing a claim in civil court, with the ultimate goal of proving a defendant is at fault for the accident and liable (legally responsible) to compensate the victim for their injuries.

 There are several potential sources of liability in motorcycle accidents, including:

 - Other motorists.
-A motorcycle’s lesser visibility as compared to other vehicle types does not let a negligent motorist off the hook when it comes to determining liability for an accident.
-Drivers of passenger cars are required to yield the right-of-way to motorcycles and to ensure that the travel lane is clear when entering a travel lane where there is a motorcycle.
-Common negligent driving behaviors that contribute to motorcycle accidents include distracted driving, speeding, tailgating, failure to yield, and impaired driving.
+A motorcycle’s lesser visibility compared to other vehicle types does not let a negligent motorist off the hook when determining liability for an accident.
+Drivers of passenger cars are required to yield the right-of-way to motorcycles and to ensure that the travel lane is apparent when entering a travel lane where there is a motorcycle.
+Common negligent driving behaviors contributing to motorcycle accidents include distracted driving, speeding, tailgating, failure to yield, and impaired driving.

 - The manufacturer and distributor of defective motorcycle or automobile parts.
 Defective vehicle parts are dangerous, as they can cause an accident when they malfunction.
 The manufacturing process can introduce a flaw that compromises a vehicle’s safety.